What Does it Take to Be a Tool Grinder, Filer, or Sharpener?

 - Monitor machine operations to determine whether adjustments are necessary, stopping machines when problems occur.

-Tool Grinder, Filer, or Sharpener Skills
+Skills Needed to be a Tool Grinder, Filer, or Sharpener

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.